timruffles/misnomer/README.md

 # cjs-rename

+## This module doesn't exist - should it?
+Is there another out there already?

 Given a module a bad name?
 Used all over your codebase and tests?
 Sounds like you want to rename a CJS module, and this here module can do that for you:

 ```sh